owounnamed/COMP-2090SEF-GRP_105-project/README.md

-UniEats: Food Review Application for Kowloon’s Ho Man Tin and Mong Kok
+UniEats: Food Review Application for Kowloon's Ho Man Tin and Mong Kok
 1. Real-Life Problem to Be Addressed
-In the densely populated Kowloon districts of Ho Man Tin and Mong Kok, there are many diverse dining options (Chinese, Japanese, Thai, Korean, Western, café, etc.).
-This lead to several big problems for diners and administrators:
+Ho Man Tin and Mong Kok, Kowloon districts, boast many diverse restaurant options (Chinese, Japanese, Thai, Korean, Western, café-style, etc.).
+This has lead to several major issues for both users and administrators:
-For users:
+Users' side:
-Hard to quickly filter restaurants by key criteria (area, cuisine type, budget) to match their preferences;
+Cannot efficiently filter restaurants according to important attributes (area, cuisine type, budget);
-No localized, personalized restaurant recommendations (like similar restaurants based on dining history, random picks for casual choices);
+Lack of personalized restaurant recommendation (similiar restaurants according to dining history, random picks, etc.);
-No central platform to submit and view full restaurant reviews (include text, ratings, and image attachments);
+Lack of centralized platform for posting and viewing full reviews (with text, rating, and image attachment);
-Can’t easily see restaurant locations on a map to make location-based dining decisions.
+Cannot easily find restaurant locations on the map.
-For administrators:
+Admins' side:
-No simple tool to manage restaurant metadata (add/update/delete entries for name, area, cuisine, budget, geographic coordinates);
+Need of tool for managing restaurant metadata (create/add/update/delete records for name, area, cuisine type, budget, geographical coordinates, etc.);
-No systematic way to check user reviews (delete inappropriate content, track deleted reviews with reasons, and keep data integrity);
+Need of tool for reviewing and moderating reviews (delete inappropriate posts, archive deleted reviews along with delete reasons, etc.);
-No single interface to sync restaurant data with map displays.
+Need of tool for updating map information (for restaurant names and other relevant attributes).
-The main problem is to build a localized, easy-to-use platform that brings together restaurant discovery, review management, and administrative oversight for Ho Man Tin and Mong Kok.
-It solve the inefficiency of scattered dining information and unstructured review moderation in these areas.
+The main problem is to create an efficient localized platform combining restaurant recommendation, review management and administration.
 2. Survey of Real-Life Solutions to the Problem
-In real life, commercial platforms and tools address the challenge of restaurant discovery and review management.
-Key patterns are:
+In real life, commercial solutions tackle the task of restaurant discovery and management.
+Key approaches are:
-Consumer-facing platforms (e.g., OpenRice, Dianping): These platforms have filter/sort functions (by area, cuisine, price, rating), user-made reviews (text + images), personalized recommendations (based on browsing/consumption history), and map integration to show restaurant locations.
-But these platforms are often city-wide or national, they lack hyper-local focus on small districts like Ho Man Tin/Mong Kok, and need internet to work.
+Platforms for consumers (e.g., OpenRice, Dianping): have filter/sorting function according to different parameters (area, cuisine type, price level), user-provided restaurant reviews (including text and images), personal recommendations for users (based on their browsing/consumption history), mapping function which allows finding restaurant location.
+However, these platforms tend to be nationwide/citywide rather than district-specific and they require constant internet connection.
-Administrative tools: Restaurant management systems (e.g., POS-integrated backends) let admins update venue details, while review moderation tools (e.g., content management systems) allow delete/flag inappropriate reviews and keep audit trails (e.g., delete reasons).
-These tools are often proprietary and expensive for small, localized use cases.
+Tools for administrations: restaurant management systems provide ability to add/update restaurant entries while review tools allow flagging/deleting inappropriate reviews and maintaining an audit trail with delete reasons (e a.).
+These tools often proprietary and are expensive in terms of maintenance cost.
-Technical implementations:
+Technical approach:
-Relational databases (MySQL, SQLite) store structured restaurant/review data with foreign key relationships (e.g., link reviews to restaurants);
+Use relational database (e.g., MySQL or SQLite) with foreign keys to store structured restaurant/review data;
-Graph-based algorithms power "similar restaurant" recommendations;
+Implement graph-based algorithms which can generate "similar restaurant" recommendation;
-Embedded map APIs (e.g., Google Maps, OpenStreetMap) show geographic data;
-Sorting algorithms (e.g., quicksort, shell sort) make filter results better for users.
-UniEats adapt these real-world solutions into a lightweight, offline tool for Ho Man Tin/Mong Kok.
-It avoid the complexity and cost of commercial platforms but keep core functions.
+Embed map API in order to visualize restaurant location data (Google Maps, OpenStreetMap and other);
+Implement sorting algorithms to enhance filtering experience (quicksort, shellsort, etc.)
+UniEats adapts these real-life techniques but avoids using commercial tools by creating a simple solution without internet connection for Ho Man Tin and Mong Kok districts.
-3. Data Structures Used and Their Usage in the Project The project uses multiple data structures to solve the target problems, each with a clear purpose:
+3. Data Structures Used and Their Usage in the Project Several kinds of data structures were used in the project to address specified problems:
-3.1 Graph (RecommendationGraph Class)
+3.1 Graph (RecommendationGraph class):
-Structure: Made as an adjacency list (dictionary adjacency where keys = restaurant IDs, values = lists of similar restaurant IDs).
+Structure: implemented as an adjacency list of graph (dictionary adjacency with keys - restaurant IDs, values - lists of restaurant IDs connected with edge).
-Usage: Powers the "Similar Recommendation" feature.
-The graph is built by adding similarity edges between restaurant IDs (e.g., link a Chinese restaurant in Mong Kok to another Chinese eatery in the same area).
-When a user select a restaurant, the graph’s get_similar_restaurants() method gets adjacent restaurant IDs, return a list of similar dining options.
-This structure is perfect for recommendation systems because it efficiently model pairwise relationships between entities.
+Usage: enables the "Similar Recommendation" feature.
+Adjacency between restaurant IDs can be created through specifying similarity relations (e g., connecting two Chinese restaurants located in the same area).
+When selected, the graph returns a list of similar restaurants with respect to the selected one by the means of get_similar_restaurants() method.
+The graph data structure is perfect for creating recommendation systems.
-3.2 List (Dynamic Arrays)
+3.2 List (Dynamic arrays):
-Structure: Python lists store collections of Restaurant/Review objects, filtered results, and map markers.
+Structure: Python list can contain Restaurant/Review objects and lists for filtered results and map markers.
 Usage:
-Stores all restaurants/reviews get from the database (e.g., current_restaurants in UniEatsApp);
+Contains all restaurant/review entries taken from the database (current_restaurants variable in UniEatsApp);
-Used as input for the Shell Sort algorithm (custom implementation in utils.py) to sort restaurants by rating (descending), price (ascending), or name (alphabetical).
-Shell Sort is chosen because it is efficient on small-to-medium datasets (typical for hyper-local restaurant lists) and adapt to custom sort keys.
+Serves as input data for Shell Sort algorithm (implemented in utils.py), which performs sorting by rating (desc), price (asc) or name (alphabetically).
+Such algorithm was chosen due to its simplicity, efficiency on small to medium-size data (characteristic for localized restaurant lists) and adaptability for sorting by specific key.
-3.3 Relational Database (SQLite with Structured Tables)
+3.3 Relational Database (SQLite + structured tables):
-Structure: Three core tables with relational constraints:
-restaurants: Stores restaurant metadata (ID, name, area, cuisine, budget, latitude/longitude) with id as primary key;
+Structure: three core tables, including foreign key constraints for maintaining integrity of data: restaurants - contains restaurant attributes (ID, name, area, cuisine type, budget, latitude/longitude); ID is a primary key;
-reviews: Links to restaurants via restaurant_id (foreign key, cascading delete) to store user reviews (username, rating, comment, image path);
+reviews - links restaurant records through restaurant_id (foreign key with on_delete cascade); allows adding reviews (user name, rating, comment, image);
-deleted_reviews: Archives deleted reviews (original ID, delete reason) for audit trails.
+deleted_reviews - archive table for keeping deleted reviews (original ID, deletion reason).
-Usage: Provides persistent, structured storage for all core data.
-Foreign key constraints ensure data integrity (e.g., delete a restaurant auto-deletes its reviews), while SQL queries enable filtered retrieval (e.g., get_reviews_by_restaurant(), filter_restaurants()).
+Usage: enables persistent storage of data.
+Foreign key allows maintaining integrity of relations (deleting restaurant automatically deletes its reviews); allows retrieving filtered data through queries.
-3.4 Dictionary (Hash Table)
+3.4 Dictionary (hash table):
-Structure: Used in RecommendationGraph (adjacency list) and tkinter UI (e.g., StringVar mappings for filter dropdowns).
+Structure: used in RecommendationGraph (as adjacency list) and tkinter UI (StringVar mapping for filter options in drop-down menu).
-Usage: Enables O(1) average-time complexity for lookups (e.g., check if a restaurant ID exists in the graph’s adjacency list) and efficient binding of UI elements to filter values (area, cuisine, budget).
+Usage: allows implementing O(1) look-ups (e g., checking whether ID is stored in an adjacency list of recommendation graph) and fast bind operations in UI (mapping filter options - area, cuisine type, budget).
-3.5 Map Markers (List of Tkintermapview Markers)
+3.5 Map Markers (list of Tkintermapview.Marker objects):
-Structure: List of map marker objects (current_markers in EmbeddedMapService).
-Usage: Tracks markers added to the OpenStreetMap view to allow bulk clearing (via clear_markers()) and dynamic updates when filters are applied (e.g., show only filtered restaurants on the map).
+Structure: list of Marker objects, stored in current_markers variable in EmbeddedMapService class.
+Usage: tracks Marker objects added to OpenStreetMap in order to implement clear_markers() method which allows batch deleting map markers.
+Markers list also helps implementing filtered map view according to applied filters.
 4. Declaration of Prior Work
-This project is original development and not a direct fork/modification of an existing complete project.
-But it take inspiration from core functions of real-world restaurant review platforms (OpenRice, Dianping) and adapt established technical practices (e.g., SQLite for relational data, graph structures for recommendations, shell sort for local data sorting) to a lightweight, offline, district-specific application.
-The codebase uses standard Python libraries (tkinter, sqlite3) and open-source tools (tkintermapview, PIL) but do not reuse pre-existing project code—all logic (UI, data management, recommendations, map integration) is built from scratch for the Ho Man Tin/Mong Kok use case.
-The project also include self-studied technical concepts (Shell Sort algorithm, Graph data structure) to show custom implementation of core functionality, instead of rely on pre-built libraries for sorting/recommendation logic.
+This project involves original development of software which is not a fork from any existing project.
+However, the code borrows some ideas implemented by real-world applications (e.g., OpenRice, Dianping) but applies them to a localized, district-specific restaurant review platform.
+Technical methods such as relational data storage (SQLite), recommendation (graph), sorting (shell sort) were borrowed and adapted to the project requirements.
+No prior projects are reused; standard Python modules (tkinter, sqlite3) and open-source projects (tkintermapview, PIL) are used but not copied in any form; UI, database, recommendation and map modules were implemented from scratch.
+Moreover, several self-studied techniques (Shellsort algorithm, Graph data structure) were utilized in order to demonstrate implementation of core functionalities.